mr5z/ExLang/README.md

 - Should `contract` support default implementations?
 - What is the concurrency model?
 Does the `@Tag` system extend to async boundaries?
 - What is the full null safety spec beyond `String?`?
 - How does error handling work?
 Exceptions, result types, or something new?
+This directly affects how `Result` returned from `make` is handled at the call site.
 - Should generics support variance annotations?
 - Should mutable local variables use `@Mutable` as an annotation or a dedicated keyword?
 - Can a `conditions` block reference variables outside its declaration scope, or is it always bound to a single variable?
+- `Self.Input` implies type-level property access on a nested type declaration.
+The full spec for nested types and type-level property access is unresolved.
 - For annotation-specific open questions, see [Annotations/README.md](Annotations/README.md).